 Each plant variety has only one scientific name but can have several common names.
 In addition to Hummingbird Bush, one of the most common names for Aniscanthus quadrificlus var. wrightii is Flame Acanthus.

 I like to use Hummingbird Bush because I think it will encourage more people to plant it!
 Who doesn’t like hummingbirds?!

 Maintaining hummingbird bush is easy.
 Just cut back by about 2/3 in February.
 You are removing the dead branches to encourage new growth from the base and create a more fuller, rounder plant.
 Leaving the dead foliage on the plant through winter helps provide habitat for insects and birds.

 Join the Native Backyard Challenge!

-Sign up now for my Native Backyard Challenge starting May 1st!
-Each week in May, I will send you an email with a mini challenge to help you get to know your yard and find opportunities to make it more environmentally friendly with native plants like Hummingbird Bush.
+Sign up now for my Native Backyard Challenge!
+Each week, I will send you an email with a mini challenge to help you get to know your yard and find opportunities to make it more environmentally friendly with native plants.

 The goal of the challenge is a simple one: at the end of four weeks, I want you to incorporate two new native plants into your yard!

 - 1st week: Identify the plants in your yard